Political murders: Ker police to book social media admins spreading hate | Politics

 - India

-In view of the recent back-to-back murders of two political activists in the state, Kerala DGP Anil Kant on Friday directed district police chiefs to take stringent action against those spreading fake news and false message through social media and the admins of such platforms who allow discussion on them.
+(Eds: Adding details; quotes of Minister, ADGP) Thiruvananthapuram, Dec 24 (PTI): In view of the recent back-to-back murders of two political activists in the state, Kerala DGP Anil Kant on Friday directed district police chiefs to take stringent action against those spreading fake news and false message through social media and book the administrators of such platforms who allow discussion on them.

-It has been noticed that several messages, inciting communal hatred, are being circulated through social media after the murders of the BJP functionary Ranjith Sreenivas and SDPI's KS Shan earlier this week, Kant said here in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)